Eliyahu Goldratt biography and books

 Eliyahu Goldratt (1947 – 2011) was a lecturer, researcher, scientist and a business management guru.
-He became famous with his ground breaking Theory of Constraints (TOC) within management systems and the Drum Buffer Rope method and Critical Chain Project Management (CCPM).
+He became famous with his ground breaking Theory of Constraints (TOC) within management systems, the Drum Buffer Rope method and Critical Chain Project Management (CCPM).

 After a short academic career and a few practical researches, Eliyahu Goldratt joined an organization called “Creative Output”.
 This organization sold capacity and software packages and Eliyahu Goldratt soon noticed that there were always factors that hindered implementations.

 Solid field research and a pragmatic approach to overcome those hindrances led to the book The Goal (1984).
 This book was later published by North River Press and it immediately became a best seller.
 Eliyahu Goldratt developed more useful tools for successful implementations and he decided to leave “Creative Output”.

 In 1985 Eliyahu Goldratt established his own company called “Avraham Y Goldratt Institute (AGI)” and he started promoting his theory about Constraints within management systems all over the world.
 Eliyahu Goldratt developed many tools around that time and he was successfully employed by many multinational organizations.

 In 1997 Eliyahu Goldratt retired but he could not sit idle.